smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - **Step 5 DAG parameter**
      - **Explanation**
    * - modelruns
-     - This instructs HPDE to try to find the best trained algorithms out of many.
-For example, if modelruns=100, it will iterate over 100 models before it finds the best model out of these 100 models.
+     - This instructs HPDE to try to find the best

+       trained algorithms out of many.
+For example,

+       if modelruns=100, it will iterate over 100 models

+       before it

+       finds the best model out of these 100 models.

        It will perform hyperparameter tuning as well.
    * - islogistic
      - TML can do classification and regression.

-If islogistic=1, then TML assumes the dependent variable is a binary variable with value 1 or 0, otherwise if islogistic=0, then it assumes the dependent variable is continuous.
+       If islogistic=1, then TML assumes the

+       dependent variable is a binary variable with

+       value 1 or 0, otherwise if

+       islogistic=0, then it assumes the dependent

+       variable is continuous.
    * - modelsearchtuner
-     - This parameter will attempt to fine tune the model search space - A number close to 100 means you will have fewer models but their predictive quality will be higher.
+     - This parameter will attempt to fine tune the

+       model search space - A number close to 100 means

+       you will have fewer models but their predictive

+       quality will

+       be higher.
    * - dependentvariable
-     - You specify the json path of the dependent variable in your Json message.
+     - You specify the json path of the dependent

+       variable in your Json message.

        Refer to :ref:`Json Path Example`.
+If using

-If using preprocessed variables refer to
+       preprocessed variables refer to

        :ref:`Preprocessed Variable Naming Standard`
    * - independentvariables
-     - You must specify the independent variables (separate multiple variables by a comma).
+     - You must specify the independent variables

+       (separate multiple variables by a comma).

        Refer to the :ref:`Json Path Example`.
+If

+       using preprocessed

-If using preprocessed variables refer to :ref:`Preprocessed Variable Naming Standard`
+       variables refer to :ref:`Preprocessed Variable Naming Standard`
    * - topicid
-     - The topicid is an internal directive for TML.
-If set to -1, it tell the TML Viper binary to process Json by their unique indentifier.
-Usually, leaving this at -1 is fine.
+     - The topicid is an internal directive

+       for TML.
+If set to -1, it tell the

+       TML Viper binary to process Json

+       by their unique indentifier.
+Usually,

+       leaving

+       this at -1 is fine.
    * - fullpathtotrainingdata
-     - You must specify the full path to where the training dataset will be store on disk.
-The formation for the path is /Viper-ml/viperlogs/<choose
+     - You must specify the full path to where

+       the training dataset will be store on

+       disk.
+The formation for the path

+       is /Viper-ml/viperlogs/<choose

-       **foldername**>, where you specify the **foldername**.
+       **foldername**>, where you specify the

+       **foldername**.
    * - processlogic
-     - This is the processlogic needed for the dependent variable if you are estimating a logistic model.
-Specifically, if the conditions in your logic are
+     - This is the processlogic needed for

+       the dependent variable if you are

+       estimating a logistic model.

+       Specifically, if the conditions in

+       your logic are

-       TRUE, the dependent variable will be set to 1, otherwise it will be 0.
-For example,  **classification_name = failure_prob:Voltage_preprocessed_AnomProb=55,n:Current_preprocessed_AnomProb=55,n** means, if the preprocessed variable Voltage_preprocessed_AnomProb is greater than 55, and Current_preprocessed_AnomProb is greater than 55, then set dependent variable failure_prob to 1, otherwise set it to 0.
+       TRUE, the dependent variable will

+       be set to 1, otherwise it will be 0.

+       For example,  **classification_name =

+       failure_prob:Voltage_preprocessed_AnomProb=55,

+       n:Current_preprocessed_AnomProb=55,n**

+       means, if the preprocessed variable

+       Voltage_preprocessed_AnomProb is

+       greater than 55, and Current_preprocessed_AnomProb

+       is greater than 55, then set dependent variable

+       failure_prob to 1, otherwise set it to 0.

-       if you want less than 55, then use **classification_name = failure_prob:Voltage_preprocessed_AnomProb=-n,55:Current_preprocessed_AnomProb=-n,55**
+       if you want less than 55, then use **classification_name =

+       failure_prob:

+       Voltage_preprocessed_AnomProb=-n,55:

+       Current_preprocessed_AnomProb=-n,55**

-       Note: **classification_name** must be specified, the name of the dependent variable **failure_prob** can be changed to any name you want.
+       Note: **classification_name** must be

+       specified, the name of the dependent variable

+       **failure_prob** can be changed to any name you want.

-       Performing real-time logistic regression is a very powerful way to perform probability predictions on real-time data generated by devices.
+       Performing real-time logistic regression is

+       a very powerful way to perform probability

+       predictions on real-time data generated by devices.
    * - transformtype
-     - You can specify transformation of your machine learning model by specifying: log-lin, lin-log, log-log
+     - You can specify transformation of

+       your machine learning model by

+       specifying: log-lin, lin-log, log-log

-       **log-lin:** take log of the dependent variable, and leave the independent variable as is.
+       **log-lin:** take log of the dependent

+       variable, and leave the independent

+       variable as is.

-       **lin-log:** leave the dependent variable as is, but take log of the independent variables.
+       **lin-log:** leave the dependent variable

+       as is, but take log of the independent variables.

-       **log-log:** take log of the dependent variable, and take log of the independent variables.
+       **log-log:** take log of the dependent variable,

+       and take log of the independent variables.
    * - sendcoefto
-     - You can send the coefficients for each trained model to another Kafka topic.
+     - You can send the coefficients for each

+       trained model to another Kafka topic.

        This topic MUST BE SET IN STEP 2.
    * - coeftoprocess
-     - You can specify which coeffients to process i.e. 0,1,2 For example, for 3 estimator parameters 0=constant, 1,2 are the other estmated paramters
+     - You can specify which coeffients to process

+       i.e. 0,1,2 For example, for 3 estimator parameters

+       0=constant, 1,2 are the other estmated paramters
    * - coefsubtopicnames
-     - You can give names to the coefficients in your model: constant, elasticity, elasticity2
+     - You can give names to the coefficients in

+       your model: constant, elasticity, elasticity2

 Machine Learning Trained Model Sample JSON Output
 """""""""""""""""""""""""""""""""""""